janakerman/janakerman/src/pages/serverless-acceptance-test-environments-jest/index.md

 #Jest

-Jest is a modern Javascript testing framework.
+Jest is a modern JavaScript testing framework.
 It executes tests in parallel with one isolated process per test suite (tests in a single spec file).

 We can use the hooks jest provides for setting up its execution environment to also set up a Serverless stack per test suite.